 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Jove on September 24, 2002 in paperback and has 418 pages.
+This erotic romance, urban fantasy is a paperback edition that was published by Jove on September 24, 2002 and has 418 pages.

 Eighth in the Anita Blake, Vampire Hunter urban fantasy series set in an alternate St. Louis, Missouri.

 There’s the dream invasions, the wicked dance that Jean-Claude wants one more time… The conflict between loving Jean-Claude and how the marks that have changed things between the three of them has created some issues between them.
 And she seems to forget that this situation is something unique to all three of them, even as she expects Jean-Claude and Richard to inform her of everything…*eye roll*… Wah.

 “Love sucks.
 Sometimes it feels good.
 Sometimes it’s just another way to bleed.”

 Then there’s Colin.
 Jeez.
 What a wimp!
 And Anita’s reaction to his refusals allow Jean-Claude to pull out all the stops.

 Oh, crack me up.
 Zane and Cherry are Tweedle-punk and Tweedle-slut!
 Why should Anita have to tell Cherry or Zane they should have dressed to blend in?
 Wouldn’t it be simple common sense?
 Tennessee?
 In the countryside?
 Hullo?The trip does provide a opportunity to get to know Nathaniel better, for Anita to think about him (his hair is knee-length at this point).